RaisinTen/fs-make/README.md

 ```sh
 $ make install
 ```
-Build the executable from source and add it to `usr/local/bin/` with:
+Build the executable from source and add its symbolic link to `usr/local/bin/` with:
 ```sh
 $ make all
 ```